Sette note in nero: Box office

+Critical response

+Linda Gross of the Los Angeles Times felt that the film's English dubbing was poor, but favorably described the film as "a scary, claustrophobic... and convoluted" film.
+A review in The Washington Post by Gary Arnold described the film as "an uneven experiment in terror".
+Arnold was critical of the post-dubbed nature of the sound, and of Fulci's "excesses of enthusiasm" in direction, but felt that this was more enjoyable than the "laborious tease" of the contemporary film Halloween.

+Ted Mahar of The Oregonian wrote that the film is a "nicely photographed but insanely protracted story that could have been wrapped up in 45 minutes or so."
+The Abilene Reporter-News's Danny Goddard similarly felt the film's screenplay was convoluted, and criticized its special effects as "nothing special."

 DVD Talk's Stuart Galbraith gave Sette note in nero three-and-a-half stars out of five, calling it "a very effective little thriller, smartly directed and engrossing".
 Galbraith felt that the film "offers few surprises" but moves with "palpable suspense", and added that the final scenes are "genuinely harrowing".
-Writing for Allrovi, Sandra Brennan rated the film one star out of five.
-A review in The Washington Post by Gary Arnold described the film as "an uneven experiment in terror".
-Arnold was critical of the post-dubbed nature of the sound, and of Fulci's "excesses of enthusiasm" in direction, but felt that this was more enjoyable than the "laborious tease" of the contemporary film Halloween.
+Writing for AllMovie, Sandra Brennan rated the film one star out of five.

 Bloody Disgusting's Chris Eggertsen included the film as number seven in a countdown of the "Top Ten Underrated Horror Gems", citing its "excellent cinematography [and] deft use of color", though criticising its "poor use of dubbing".
+Leslie Felperin, writing in a retrospective for The Guardian, awarded the film three out of five stars, writing "like many other so-called classics from the giallo cupboard, the script is cheesy tosh with a nasty taste for violence against women; you have to put it down as par for the course given the time it was made.
+However, the clothes, interior design and general film-making flair are divine."

 Sette note in nero has been compared to the American film Eyes of Laura Mars, released the following year.
 Italian film critic Riccardo Strada has described Sette note in nero as "effectively sinister and disturbing", finding it full of "healthy unease".

+Remakes

+The 1984 Tamil movie Nooraavathu Naal, is loosely based on Sette note in nero.
+Another remake, the Bollywood film 100 Days, was released in 1991.